The Transformation of an Only Child

-I’m really grateful for God’sthat resulted in my whole family accepting the work of the last days of Almighty God when I was 19, which enabled me to quickly start fulfilling my duties in .
+I’m really grateful for God’sthat resulted in my whole family accepting the work of the last days of Almighty God when I was 19, which enabled me to quickly start fulfilling my duties in the church.
 I had never been in a village before then, so I had lots of nice ideas about village life because I had seen programs on TV showing men plowing fields and women weaving cloth as they enjoyed the wonderful natural scenery.
 When I was young, I’d also heard a song called “In the Field of Hope,” and it conjured up images of bountiful fields of grain swaying in the breeze.
 In my mind’s eye life in the countryside was really lovely….

 Three years later, my “dream” came true.
 Some of the brothers and sisters in my church had been detained by the communist government and I was involved, so I had to leave home to avoid being captured too.
 Our church leader arranged for me to go to the countryside, which was also an opportunity for me to fulfill my duties as best I could.
 My parents didn’t want me to leave them, but I was secretly pleased because at last I could live in a village while fulfilling my duties!
 After a fast drive out of the city I arrived in the main town of a certain county.
 On getting out of the car I was taken aback at what I saw: There were just a few 2- or 3-storey buildings and some derelict shacks, there was dust everywhere, and the people were dressed in fashions from years ago.
 I thought: “I never would have believed that such a backward place still existed in China!
 What about all those programs on TV about socialist new villages?
 Isn’t everyone these days supposed to be middle-class prosperous?
 How come they’re not?”